swcarpentry/DEPRECATED-bc/novice/r/03-loops-R.md

-<div class='out'><pre class='out'><code>Timing stopped at: 0 0 0
+<div class='out'><pre class='out'><code>Timing stopped at: 0 0 0.001
 </code></pre></div>
-In this simple example there is little difference in the compute time of `analyze2()` and `analyze3()`.
+In this simple example there is little difference in the compute time of `analyze2` and `analyze3`.
 This is because we are only iterating over 3 files and hence we only incur 3 copy/grow operations.
 If we were doing this over more files or the data objects we were growing were larger, the penalty for copying/growing would be much larger.

-Note that `apply()` handles these memory allocation issues for you, but then you have to write the loop part as a function to pass to `apply()`.
-At its heart, `apply()` is just a `for()` loop with extra convenience.
+Note that `apply` handles these memory allocation issues for you, but then you have to write the loop part as a function to pass to `apply`.
+At its heart, `apply` is just a `for` loop with extra convenience.

 #### Key Points